BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 The Haunt on Candlewood, 22 Candlewood Drive, Greenville RI

 You know the Knobels from Christmas, but they know how to get into the Halloween spirit too!
 The Haunt on Candlewood has some 12-footers protecting their yard.
-Stop on by and see Benny Bones, Lagatha the witch, the twins Stumpy and Slacks, and watch out for Pearl on the roof.
-Frankie returns to great trick-or-treaters over the doorway, and Chester the cat is back, too.
-Tune your radio to 88.1 FM and watch the the lights dance to the music while the singing faces sing some holiday classics along with some fun upbeat music.
-More and more props are added, so you’ll never know what you’ll see.
-Please put on your hazards while parked.
-Show runs daily from dusk until 10pm.
+Stop on by and see, the Predator of the Night with his army of bat skeletons, Benny Bones, Lagatha the witch, the inferno twins Stumpy and Slacks, and watch out for Pearl on the roof.
+Frankie returns to greet trick-or-treaters over the doorway, and many more surprises to come as Halloween approaches.
+Tune your radio to 88.1 FM and watch the lights dance to the music while the singing faces sing some holiday classics along with some fun upbeat music.
+Photos are encouraged, but please stay behind fencing for safety.
+Please put on your blinker/hazards on while parked listening to the music.
+The show runs daily from dusk until 10 p.m.

 The Magical Land of Oz, 14 Red Wing Trail, Smithfield, RI